joecat/arduino-lmic/README.md

 - [`@tanupoo`](https://github.com/tanupoo) of the WIDE Project debugged AS923JP and LBT support.

+- Jose Catubigan Jr. added PH915 based on NTC Memorandum Circular No. 03-01-2013 assigning 915Mhz to 918Mhz as ISM band.

 ## Trademark Acknowledgements

 LoRa is a registered trademark of Semtech Corporation.
 LoRaWAN is a registered trademark of the LoRa Alliance.